jerseycheese/BootHillGM/Docs/Wireframes/UIWireframes.md

 - Subtle hover/selection effects

 ## 4. Accessibility Considerations
-- Implement Dynamic Type for adjustable text sizes
+- Implement dynamic font scaling for adjustable text sizes
 - Ensure sufficient color contrast for readability
 - Design tap targets with adequate size and spacing

 ## 5. Responsiveness
-- Design UI to adapt to different iOS device sizes
+- Design UI to adapt to different mobile device sizes and orientations
 - Implement scrolling for content that exceeds screen height
-- Use SwiftUI's adaptive layout capabilities
+- Use React Native's flexbox layout for adaptive designs

 ## 6. Future Enhancements (Post-MVP)
 - Implement dark/light mode toggle
 - Add subtle Western-themed background images or textures
 - Integrate simple animations for transitions and effects
-- Implement haptic feedback for key interactions
+- Implement haptic feedback for key interactions (platform-specific)

 Note: These wireframes serve as a guideline for the UI implementation.
-The actual design may evolve during development based on usability testing and technical considerations.
+The actual design may evolve during development based on usability testing and technical considerations specific to React Native.